Beware the New Kerrygold ButterUpdated: February 27, 2017healthy fats

 As for me, I will be returning this product to the store for a full refund.
 It is falsely advertised after all.
 I had no way of knowing it was a lowfat product until I opened it.

-I just received this email from Kerrygold.
+I received this email from Kerrygold following widespread sharing of this article.
 For the record, I find it very hard to believe that my little blog brought this packaging error to their attention.
 Do they have NO ONE on the production line in charge of quality control?
 This was not a difficult problem to identify.
 Could we have a bit of spin going on here?
 Perhaps so.
-I am still returning my Kerrygold tub and sticking with the foil packages.
+I am still returning my Kerrygold tub and sticking with the foil packages!

 Your blog has brought to our attention a packaging error of which we were unaware.
 While Kerrygold does sell a Reduced Fat & Sodium Butter the pack you show on your blog is 100% full fat butter which has been packed with the incorrect inner seal.
 There is no deliberate intent on our part to mislead our valued consumers or to misrepresent our product although we regret the confusion this is clearly creating.